BMW 5 Series: Seventh generation (G30/G31/G38; 2017)

 The F90 M5 is the M5 performance model for the G30 generation, and is the first M5 to employ an all-wheel drive powertrain.
 The X-Drive system allowed for the front differential to disconnect and provide a rear-wheel drive experience to the vehicle.
 It is powered by an upgraded version of the S63 twin-turbo V8 engine used in the previous generation F10 M5.
+The 5 Series received a face lift in 2020, retaining the same mechanics and engines.

 Eighth generation (G60/G61/G68; 2024)

 The BMW G60/G61/G68 is the eighth generation of the 5 Series.
-It is expected to be revealed in October 2023.
-The fastback 6 Series Gran Turismo model has been discontinued.
+It was revealed on May 24, 2023, and commenced production in the summer of 2023 at BMW's Dingolfing Plant, with first deliveries beginning around October 2023.